merripathy/burpextn/README.md

 Copy this code and create a python file (ex - alphanum_burpextn.py)

-In the Options of Extender tab of burpsuite, setup the Python Environment(Download file jython-standalone-2.7.1.jar and provide the path of it).
+At Extender / Options / Python environment, setup the Python Environment(Download file jython-standalone-2.7.1.jar and provide the path of it).

 In the Extensions tab of the click "Add" to add Burp Extension.